quicwg/base-drafts/draft-ietf-quic-http.md

 the server.
 For more detail on QUIC streams, see Section 2 of
 {{QUIC-TRANSPORT}}.

-When HTTP headers and data are sent over QUIC, the QUIC layer handles most of the stream management.
+When HTTP fields and data are sent over QUIC, the QUIC layer handles most of the stream management.
 HTTP does not need to do any separate multiplexing when using QUIC - data sent over a QUIC stream always maps to a particular HTTP transaction or connection context.